-Company Position Held Corticeira Amorim Group Trefinos, S.L.
-Chairman of the Board

-Other Companies

-Les Finques, S.A.
-Sole Director

-At the time of this report, the Director had resigned from the post.
-Mandate ends in 2016; maintains duties until the new election.

-c) Committees within the Board of Directors or Supervisory Board and Board Delegates
+Company Position Held Corticeira Amorim Group Chairman of the Board of Directors Trefinos, S.L.
+Other Companies Les Finques, S.A.
+Sole Director c) Committees within the Board of Directors or Supervisory Board and Board Delegates

 27. Details of the committees created within the Board of Directors, the General and Supervisory Board and the Executive Board, where applicable, and the place where the rules on the functioning thereof is available.